 - Just starting out (under $150): Rode PodMic + Focusrite Scarlett Solo

-- Want the USB convenience ($200-250): Shure MV7 โ best single purchase you can make at this price
+- Want the USB convenience ($280-300): Shure MV7+ - best single purchase you can make at this price (the original MV7 has been discontinued; MV7+ is the current version)

 - Going pro ($400+): Shure SM7B + Focusrite Scarlett 2i2 + Cloudlifter CL-1